-LSU's office of Student Aid & Scholarships offers numerous opportunities for students seeking scholarship assistance.
-To learn more about scholarships and application deadlines, visit their website.
+LSU's Office of Student Aid & Scholarships offers numerous opportunities for students seeking scholarship assistance.
 A complete listing of scholarships awarded at LSU is available in the Financial Aid & Scholarship section of the LSU General Catalog.

 The Free Application for Federal Student Aid (FAFSA) is the application needed to apply for all federal and state aid programs.
 Indicate Louisiana State University (code#00201) in the school release section of the application.
 In most cases, you and your parents will need to complete this application.
 You can get the FAFSA from your high school guidance office or any college financial aid office.
 Use this form if you have never applied for aid.
 If you applied for aid in the previous year, you may receive the Federal Renewal Application, which should be updated and submitted instead of the FAFSA.